-- 3 large baking potato, cut into wedges
+- 3 large baking potatoes, cut into wedges

 - 1 red pepper, deseeded, cut into quarters